 The System's total net position represents resources that are subject to external restrictions on how they may be used.
-Comprising the majority of restricted net position are assets being accumulated for use in capital projects accounting for 89.67% of total restricted net position.
-The remaining 10.33% of restricted net position represents non-expendable, permanent funds and funds set aside for the continuation of federal and other programs.
+Comprising the majority of restricted net position are assets being accumulated for use in capital projects accounting for 61.39% of total restricted net position.
+The remaining 38.61% of restricted net position represents funds set aside for debt service payments, non-expendable, permanent funds and funds set aside for the continuation of federal and other programs.

 Unrestricted net position includes the school system's proportionate share of the collective net pension liability in each cost sharing benefit plan in which the district participates.
 For the second year, the net Other Post-employment Benefits (OPEB) liability was also recorded to reflect the school system's share of healthcare benefits for retirees.
 The net pension liability was first recorded on the FY2015 system-wide financials as part of the implementation of GASB 68.
 The net OPEB liability was recorded in FY2018 as part of the implementation of GASB 75.
-Because of these changes, the System continues to report a deficit unrestricted net position on the Systemwide Statement of Net Position.
+Because of these changes, the System continues to report a deficit unrestricted net position on the System-wide Statement of Net Position.